mortinger91/mortinger91/README.md

 ### Hi there 👋

-I'm a C++ programmer interested in Videogames development and Aerospace engineering.
+I'm a C++ programmer interested in Videogames, Aerospace engineering and Cryptos.

-🔭 I’m currently working on un Unreal Engine 4 game.
+🔭 I’m currently working on an Unreal Engine 4 game.

-🌱 I’m currently learning game engine development and 3d graphics api.
+🌱 I’m currently learning game engine development and 3d graphics programming.

 💬 Ask me about C++ and object oriented programming.